D3vYuan/cloud-composer-looker-system-activities/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Via Local Run
+`NOTE:` This mode of run only generate the jsonline (*jsonl*) file for the *Content Usage*.
+One has to then manually import this file into `BigQuery` to see the result.

 The following are the execution steps to run the code locally:

 - Download Packages in the *requirements.txt* for the program <br/>